-Our inpatient program for adults provides 24/7 treatment for men and women who are struggling with severe mental health symptoms.
+Our inpatient program for adults provides 24/7 treatment for individuals who are struggling with severe mental health symptoms.
 If you or a loved one needs professional care to achieve stabilization, we can help.

 What Disorders Does The Inpatient Program Treat?

 Psychiatric disorders treated in the adult inpatient treatment program at Harbor Oaks Hospital

 Our caring staff of expertly-trained professionals facilitates a treatment program for a myriad of concerns so that those who entrust us with their care can achieve the lasting healing they desire.
 Some of the most common disorders we are able to treat in our adult inpatient psychiatric program include:

 What Is a Typical Day of Inpatient Treatment Like?

 A typical day in the adult inpatient treatment program at Harbor Oaks Hospital in New Baltimore, MI